Dimash95/Dimash95/README.md

 ---
 👨‍💻 About me:

-I am a novice Frontend Developer from Kazakhstan.
-At the moment I am working in QazTiQet.
-[Damubala](https://damubala.kz/) The next step is to become a full stack developer.

-- ⚛️ I’m currently learning backend (Node.js)
+I'm a Full Stack Developer with experience in React/Next.js, Vue/Nuxt, and Node.js/NestJS.
+I work on both frontend and backend, and handle DevOps tasks (Docker, server deployment).
+I've led projects from scratch — from architecture and environment setup to release and maintenance.
+I'm also the founder of CompanyScore (companyscore.net), a non-commercial project built with Next.js and NestJS, where I assembled a team, launched a full-stack product, and mentored junior developers.

-- 📄 Check out my CV: [CV](https://drive.google.com/file/d/1M9Cye8xZfOyF0ltlVcptDHyFUaHdp0g4/view?usp=sharing)
+- 📄 Check out my CV: [CV](https://dimash-amir.notion.site/Amirov-Dimash-262662f6cd8a8081953ae70edfb81e79)

 ---
 🤝 Social network: